chalabi2/prop-voter/README.md

 - **Multi-Chain Scanning**: Automatically scans multiple Cosmos chains for new governance proposals
 - **Discord Notifications**: Sends real-time notifications when new proposals are detected
 - **Secure Voting**: Vote on proposals through Discord commands with secret verification
+- **Authz Support**: Vote on behalf of other wallets using Cosmos authz functionality
 - **Wallet Security**: Encrypted wallet storage with user authentication
 - **Chain Registry Integration**: Automatically discovers chain metadata from the official Cosmos Chain Registry
 - **Simplified Configuration**: Just specify chain name, RPC, REST, and wallet key - everything else is auto-discovered